 What locks down and liberates your accounts payable process at the same time?

-Here’s a hint: It travels in the form of a randomly-generated credit card number that can only be charged one time for one specific amount.
-The answer, of course, is a virtual card; and the implications virtual cards have on accounts payable teams are hard to ignore.
+Here’s a hint: It travels in the form of a randomly generated credit card number that can only be charged one time for one specific amount.
+The answer, of course, is a virtual card; and the implications virtual card payments have on accounts payable teams are hard to ignore.

-While virtual cards are new, they are not complex.
-On the contrary, transitioning to vendor payments with virtual cards is a simple process, and can be accomplished within a brief time window.
-A short list of benefits teams that pay with virtual cards can start to realize immediately after making the transition include:
+While virtual cards are relatively new, they are not complex.
+On the contrary, transitioning to vendor payments with virtual cards is a simple process, and with the right AP automation provider, requires no additional effort or workflow change.
+Businesses that utilize virtual card payments will quickly realize the following benefits:

 - Bolstered protection against fraud

 - Fits seamlessly into your workflow

 What’s more, most vendors will gladly accept virtual cards in exchange for faster, secure, and assured payments, along with enhanced remittance information.

 This article will explain how virtual cards are creating all of these benefits, but first, let’s review how virtual cards work.

 Virtual cards are randomly generated 16-digit numbers that work like credit cards and are delivered for payment of goods and services.
 These credentials are generated through a process called tokenization, and can only be charged one time for a specified amount.